 Thank you letters:

 This can be difficult to know when to send them and to whom etc. and you will receive differing opinions on the matter.
-I personally chose to send a thank you email to the program coordinators who contacted me to schedule interviews.
-Additionally, I wrote thank you emails to the chair and the program director toward the end of interview season to “remind” them of my interest.
+Most applicants send letters at least to the program coordinator, the chairman, and the program director.
+If you had a particulary good converstion with another faculty member, it can't hurt to thank them as well.

 - Phase III Decision Making